TRWhitney/Justice-Monument-Simulator/Spec.md

 - Action buttons:
   - “Apply Approve/Reject/Dismiss” (records in log)
   - “Apply Recommended”
+  - If no valid action remains or all actions would drop MH to 0, replace buttons with a red “Game Over” label
 - Log panel:
   - list of steps with brief summary
   - Undo button (undo last step)